mozilla-ai/speech-to-text-finetune/docs/step-by-step-guide.md

     ```

 2. Select or add the HF model id of your choice
 3. Record a sample of your voice and get the transcribed text back.
-You may find that there are sometimes innacuracies for your voice/accent/chosen language, indicating the model could benefit form finetuning on additional data.
+You may find that there are sometimes inaccuracies for your voice/accent/chosen language, indicating the model could benefit form finetuning on additional data.

 ### Step 2 - Make your Local Dataset for STT finetuning